worktheclock/replit.github.io/classrooms/teams_for_education.md

 ## Creating a team

-*Note: you must email [sales@repl.it](mailto:sales@repl.it) to get access during the closed beta.*

 Sign up for a [Repl.it](https://repl.it/) account.

-Click on teams in the left sidebar, then click on create a team.
+Click on [teams](https://repl.it/teams) in the left sidebar, then click on create a team.

 <img src="/images/teamsForEducation/sidebar.png" />